Monday – the Moon’s Day

 Slavic languages number Monday as the first day, not the second day.
 Many European countries have calendars that mostly show Monday as the first day of the week.

 Monday used to be called “Blue Monday” because it was a day associated with washing clothes that involved blue dye.
 However, it now refers to the day when employees have to return to work after the weekend.

 In many cultures, Monday is considered the worst day of the week because it is the first day of the work week.
-A number of songs often feature Monday as a day of depression, anxiety, or melancholy such as “Monday, Monday” from the Mamas & the Papas in 1966 or “Rainy Days and Mondays” from the Carpenters in 1971, not to mention “I Don't Like Mondays” by the Boomtown Rats in 1979.
+A number of songs often feature Monday as a day of depression, anxiety, or melancholy such as “Monday, Monday” by the Mamas & the Papas in 1966 or “Rainy Days and Mondays” by the Carpenters in 1971, not to mention “I Don't Like Mondays” by the Boomtown Rats in 1979.

 However, Mondays are considered good days for fasting in Judaism and Islam.
 In the Eastern Orthodox Church Mondays are days in which Angels are commemorated.